civicrm/civicrm-user-guide/docs/organising-your-data/creating-custom-fields.md

 Individual fields can be made inactive in the form defining those fields, once the custom field set is active.

+### Is this Custom Field Set public?

+If a custom field set is marked as public, its fields will be shown on public-facing pages.

+For example, custom fields that should be shown on an event information page should belong to a field set marked as public.
+Custom fields that relate to administrative information about an event should be part of a field set that is not be marked as public.

+Note that the setting is at the Custom Field Set level and applies to all Custom Fields in the Set.
+Individual fields cannot be marked as public or not.

 ### Pre-form Help and Post-form Help

 If you enter text in Pre-form Help, your help text appears above the form field, and if you enter text in Post-form Help it appears below the form field.
 Use help at this level to provide instructions related to the entire set of custom fields.